-Table 1-1 Log retention options in NetBackup
+Table 1-1 Log retention options in NetB

 Log retention option Use this option Reference link Keep logs up to GB To limit the size of unified and legacy logs.
 See "About limiting the size of unified and legacy logs" on page 12.
 When the log size across NetBackup processes grows up to this configuration value, the older logs are deleted.
 This option is available on the NetBackup Administration Console > NetBackup Management > Host Properties > Logging dialog box.
 NumberOfLogFiles To limit the number of unified log files that you want to retain for a NetBackup process.
-See "About recycling unified log files" on page 25.
+See "About recycling unified log files" on page 26.
 When the number of log files exceeds this configuration value, the oldest log files become eligible for deletion during log cleanup.
 This option can be set using a command-line interface.
 MaxLogFileSizeKB and other vxlogcfg options To prevent unified log files from becoming too large.
-See "About rolling over unified log files" on page 24.
+See "About rolling over unified log files" on page 25.
 When a file size or time setting is reached, the current log file is closed.
 New log messages for the logging process are written or "rolled over" to a new log file.
 These options can be set using a command-line interface.

-Log retention option Use this option Reference link , , See "About limiting the size and the retention of legacy logs" on page 48.
+Log retention option Use this option Reference link Keep logs for days To limit the days for which NetBackup retains legacy logs.
+See "About limiting the size and the retention o legacy logs" on page 49.
 Logs are deleted after this configuration value is reached.
 NetBackup Administration Console > NetBackup Management > Host Properties > Logging dialog box.
-MAX_LOGFILE_SIZE and MAX_NUM_LOGFILES To limit the legacy log size and the number of legacy log files to be retained.
-These options can be set using a command-line interface.
-See "Configuring the legacy log rotation" on page 49.
+MAX_LOGFILE_SIZE and To limit the legacy log size and the number of legacy log files to be retained.
+See "Configuring the legacy log rotation" on page 50.
+MAX_NUM_LOGFILES These options can be set using a command-line interface.